Best Historic Inns In Michigan

 Southwest Michigan

-National House inn is the oldest inn in Michigan and was built in 1835.
+National House Inn is the oldest inn in Michigan and was built in 1835.
 The history of the National House Bed and Breakfast is beautifully written on the inn’s website and is quoted here-

 “The National House Inn bed and breakfast on Marshall’s picturesque Fountain Circle is the oldest operating hotel in the State of Michigan.
-It has been designated as a State Historic site and listed on the National Register of Historical Places.
+It has been designated as a State Historic site and listed on the National Register of Historic Places.
 The Inn was built in 1835 by Colonel Andrew Mann who used lumber from the Ketchum sawmill and bricks that were molded and fired on the site to construct what has endured as the oldest brick building in Calhoun County.
 It is believed to be a stop on the Underground Railroad.

 Located two dusty days and nights by stagecoach from Detroit, the National House served as a welcome halfway haven for early travelers on the way to Chicago.
 With the arrival of the Michigan Central Railroad in 1844, the Inn’s fortunes became closely tied to the “Iron Horse,” and its function for the next 30 years was that of a railroad hotel.